Stade des Antonins

 |Design||Valode & Pistre Architectes|

-How did the construction of a temporary stadium for Nîmes Olympique happen?
+How did the construction of a temporary stadium for Nîmes Olympique come about?

-The temporary facility was decided to be constructed near Stade des Costières, on the other side of the A9 motorway, slightly closer towards the junction with the A54 motorway, next to the Cap Costières shopping centre.
+The temporary facility was decided to be built near the Stade des Costières, on the other side of the A9 motorway, a little closer towards the junction with the A54 motorway, next to the Cap Costières shopping centre.
 Planning permission for the temporary arena was obtained in the summer of 2021, but archaeological work delayed the start of work and construction of the stadium did not begin until May 2022.

-How much will the temporary stadium in Nîmes cost?
+How much did the temporary stadium in Nîmes cost?

 During what period will the temporary Nîmes Olympique facility be used?

-What is the name of Nîmes Olympique's temporary stadium?
+What name was given to Nîmes Olympique's temporary stadium?

-Shortly after construction of the provisional stadium began, the club organised a public vote for the best name for the facility.
-In the end, 'Stade des Antonins' was chosen, honouring the ancient Roman Antonine dynasty, one of whose representatives was Nîmes-born (Latin: Nemausus) Antoninus Pius, Roman emperor from 138 to 161.
+Shortly after the construction of the temporary stadium began, the club organised a public vote for the best name for the venue.
+In the end, 'Stade des Antonins' was chosen, honouring the ancient Roman Antonine dynasty, one of whose representatives was, a native of Nîmes (Latin: Nemausus), Antoninus Pius, Roman emperor from 138 to 161.

-The stadium will have four detached stands on each side of the pitch.
-The main stand with extended facilities will be on the west side.
-The auditorium on the east, west and behind the south goal (slightly lower) will be fitted with a canopy.
-Behind the gate on the north side, a much more modest, unroofed stand with 400 seats for visiting supporters will be built.
+The stadium has four free-standing stands on each side of the pitch.
+The main stand with extensive facilities is located on the west side.
+The stands on the east side, west side and behind the south goal (which is slightly lower) have been fitted with a canopy.
+Behind the gate on the north side, a much more modest, unroofed stand with 400 seats for visiting supporters has been created.

-Due to the temporary nature of the facility, the auditorium will rest on metal structures.
-The stands will be equipped with red plastic seats.
-The capacity of the arena will be 8033 spectators.
-The pitch will have a turf with a hybrid surface, and four floodlight masts will be erected in the corners of the stadium.
+Due to the temporary nature of the facility, the stands are based on metal structures.
+The auditorium has been equipped with red plastic seats.
+The capacity of the arena is 8033 spectators.
+The pitch has a turf with a hybrid surface and four floodlighting masts have been erected in the corners of the stadium.